Beliavsky/Fortran-code-on-GitHub/README.md

 ## Art and Music
 [Art1](https://github.com/ef1j/Art1): Art1 is a program that was written by Richard Williams in 1968.
 Its purpose was to give non-progammers access to an IBM System/360 Model 40 computer at the University of New Mexico in order to explore artistic and aesthetic uses of the machine.

-[formidi](https://github.com/vmagnin/formidi): small Fortran MIDI sequencer for composing music and exploring algorithmic music, by vmagnin
+[formidi](https://github.com/vmagnin/formidi): small Fortran MIDI sequencer for composing music and exploring algorithmic music, by Vincent Magnin

-[forsynth](https://github.com/vmagnin/forsynth): small Fortran synthesizer to explore sound synthesis, sound effects, electronic music, algorithmic music, etc, by vmagnin
+[forsynth](https://github.com/vmagnin/forsynth): small Fortran synthesizer to explore sound synthesis, sound effects, electronic music, algorithmic music, etc, by Vincent Magnin

 [MUSICV](https://github.com/vlazzarini/MUSICV): Max Mathew's MUSIC V synthesis program, prepared by Bill Schottstaed for gfortran, with additions and fixes by Victor Lazzarini.